 Day 18: Hanoi - Halong Bay

-Leave Hanoi after breakfast for the three and a half hour drive to Halong Bay, a UNESCO World
+Leave Hanoi after breakfast for the two and half an hour drive to Halong Bay, a UNESCO World

 Heritage Site and one of the natural wonders of the world.
 Board the Indochina Sails, a luxurious traditional boat.
 With luxurious air-conditioned cabins, a restaurant, two bars and a sundeck this is the ultimate Halong Bay experience.
 After a sumptuous buffet lunch enjoy the wonderful natural scenery while relaxing on deck or exploring some of the spectacular caves on a shore excursion.
 Sunset cocktails served on the sundeck in the late afternoon are followed by a buffet dinner.
 Overnight on board.

 Wake up to fresh coffee and a wholesome breakfast or join one of the early morning Tai Chi classes that are held daily on the sundeck before breakfast.
 Disembark around noon and transfer back to Hanoi by road.
 The rest of the day is at leisure in Hanoi.

 Overnight at Hanoi.

 Today is free at leisure in Hanoi until transferring to Hanoi’s Noi Bai International Airport for departure flight.